Hurston Ridge, Dartmoor

 There is a considerable body of information available although its quality and availability varies considerably.
-For the purposes of the exercise online data and some printed sources have been used and whilst the search has been extensive some material will have inevitably been overlooked or is not readily accessible.
+For the purposes of the exercise the fruit of fieldwork, online data and some printed sources have been used and whilst the search has been extensive some material will have inevitably been overlooked or is not readily accessible.
 The information collected from a myriad of sources is sufficient for a basic characterisation of the resource and whilst further work will inevitably enhance the results it is unlikely that most of the broad findings will change significantly.

 This work has revealed that the stone alignments are an extremely varied group of monuments.
 Looking at just four separate features namely: type; number of stones; length of rows and size of stones it was possible to identify considerable variation.
-Five different types of alignment are composed of between three and 922 stones, whilst the lengths vary between 3m and 3320m and the stones vary in height between 0.01m and 4.2m.
+Four different types of alignment are composed of between three and 922 stones, whilst the lengths vary between 3m and 3386m and the stones vary in height between 0.01m and 4.2m.
 No two alignments are identical and whilst some share similar characteristics the differences are much more obvious.
 Those who have visited large numbers of alignments in different parts of the country will be aware of these differences, but the true character can only be appreciated by studying, comparing, quantifying and contrasting the sites.

 Positive identification of prehistoric stone alignments is not an easy task and for the purposes of this exercise the existing records have been used to inform decisions on whether a particular alignment is more or less likely to have had prehistoric origins.
 Generally where there is a consensus of some sort the alignment has been included in the analysis, but inevitably some decisions have been made on inadequate evidence and some sites may have therefore been inadvertently included or excluded.
 This is an inevitable result of a desk-based exercise using information from a variety of sources but the resulting data-set is robust enough for this broad-brush assessment.
-In all 331 stone alignments have been identified and when examined together they provide an informative insight into the character of this interesting and thought provoking class of monuments.
+In all 307 stone alignments have been identified and when examined together they provide an informative insight into the character of this interesting and thought provoking class of monument.

 There are many ways of looking at this data but pie charts provide a clear overview of the characteristic being looked at.
 Each of the pie charts are self-explanatory but a commentary is provided.